How to Install / Enable OpenSSH on CentOS 7

 sudo systemctl start sshd

-When active, sshd continuously listens for client connections from any of the client tools.
-When a connection request occurs, sshd sets up the correct connection.
+When active, sshd continuously listens for client connections from any client tool.
+When a connection request is received, sshd establishes the correct connection.

 Step 3: Check sshd status